sampl/react-firestore/README.md

 import ReactDOM from 'react-dom';
 import firebase from '@firebase/app';
 import '@firebase/firestore';
-import { FirestoreProvider } from "react-firestore";
+import { FirestoreProvider } from 'react-firestore';

 import App from './App';